 45-415.
 Local initiation for active management area; procedures

-A. A groundwater basin which is not included within an initial active management area may be designated an active management area upon petition by ten per cent of the registered voters residing within the boundaries of the proposed active management area, as of the most recent report compiled by the county recorder in compliance with section 16-168, subsection G, and a subsequent election held pursuant to the general election laws of this state.
-The form of the petition shall be the same as for initiative petitions, and the applicant for such petition shall comply with the provisions of section 19-111.
+A. A groundwater basin that is not included within an initial active management area may be designated an active management area on petition by ten percent of the registered voters residing within the boundaries of the proposed active management area, as of the most recent report compiled by the county recorder in compliance with section 16-168, subsection G, and a subsequent election held pursuant to the general election laws of this state.
+The form of the petition shall be the same as for initiative petitions, and the applicant for the petition shall comply with section 19-111.

 D. Except as provided in subsection E of this section, all election expenses incurred pursuant to this section are the responsibility of the county involved.

 E. If a groundwater basin is located in two or more counties, the following procedures apply: